cloudstarry/google-bbr/README.md

 reboot your system

 # Otherwise, use script from Teddysun or 91Yun.
-- It has been tested on 64-bit of CentOS 7, Debian 9 and Ubuntu 16 KVM & CentOS 7 XEN_hvm and does not support openVZ
+- Following script has been tested on 64-bit of CentOS 7, Debian 9 and Ubuntu 16 KVM & CentOS 7 XEN_hvm and does not support openVZ

 yum -y install wget